 MSU track athletes going to the next round:

-We'll have our daily report with Al Schmidt Friday night.
+Thursday, Golden Coachman runs in the 800 meters semis.
+The 4x4 relay team also runs.
+We'll have our daily report with Al Schmidt Thursday night.

 Gene Swindoll is the publisher of the GenesPage.com, the source for Mississippi State sports on the Scout.com sports network.
 You can contact him by email at email@example.com.